Thenali: Plot

 Thenali Soman is a Sri Lankan Tamil refugee who has come to Chennai for psychiatric treatment.
 This is because of numerous phobias he has developed due to the Sri Lankan civil war.
-B. Pancha Bhootam and his assistant, the doctors treating Thenali, are jealous of a relatively junior doctor Kailash getting all the media attention.
+B. Pancha Bhootam and his assistant, the doctors treating Thenali, are jealous of a relatively junior doctor Kailash getting substantial media attention.
 They send Thenali over to him, believing his failure to cure Thenali of his phobias will derail his success.
-Soon after their first appointment, Kailash heads to his home in Kodaikanal on a vacation with his wife Jalaja and his two children.
-Kailash tells Thenali to wait until after the vacation before his therapy can begin, but Panchabhootham asks for Thenali to go meet Kailash while on vacation.
+Soon after Thenali's first appointment with Kailash, the latter plans to head to Kodaikanal on vacation with his wife Jalaja and their two children.
+He tells Thenali to wait until after the vacation before his therapy can begin, but Panchabhootham asks for Thenali to go meet Kailash while on vacation.

-Thenali reaches Kailash's house.
+Thenali reaches Kailash's Kodaikanal house.
 He falls in love with Janaki, Kailash's younger sister, which is vehemently opposed by the latter.
 Kailash becomes increasingly mad with Thenali's antics and even begins to suspect that his wife has an affair with Thenali, as she has a soft corner for the latter.
-He even tries to kill Thenali by tying him to a tree with a time bomb.
+He later sends Thenali to prison on a false charge, but this results in negative media attention and Janaki becoming depressed, so Kailash begrudgingly has Thenali released, saying the arrest was simply part of his "therapy".
+He eventually tries to kill Thenali by tying him to a tree with a time bomb.
 Thenali, thinking it is a fake bomb used only to relieve him from his fears, removes it and puts it in Kailash's house for future use where it explodes.
 Seeing this, Kailash suffers a paralytic attack.
-Thenali later marries Janaki, during which time he believes Kailash was duped into buying a real bomb.
+Thenali later marries Janaki; during the ceremony he incorrectly believes Kailash was duped into buying a real bomb.

 While Thenali, Kailash, and family are at a picnic, Thenali's long-lost wife whose name is also Janaki shows up and reunites with him.
-Enraged, Kailash jumps out of his wheelchair and berates Thenali for ruining his sister Janaki's life, but soon realises this was all a set-up by Thenali to cure Kailash's paralysis; the woman was actually actress Meena, who Thenali hired to pose as his wife.
+Enraged, Kailash jumps out of his wheelchair and berates Thenali for ruining his sister Janaki's life but soon realises this was all a set-up by Thenali to cure Kailash's paralysis; the woman is actually actress Meena, who Thenali hired to pose as his wife.
 Kailash realises his mistake and thanks Thenali.